 This post is sponsored by Sun Life Financial.
 All expressed opinions and experiences are my own words.

 How much do you need to retire in Canada?
-This is a common question I get from financial counselling clients and readers/listeners, and for good reason!
-There is an abundance of content out there on why you should start investing early for retirement, how to optimize your TFSA and RRSP for retirement, and why it’s important to keep your investing fees low as they’ll eat into your returns.
+This is a common question I get from financial counseling clients and readers/listeners and for good reason!
+There is an abundance of content out there on why you should start investing early for retirement, how to optimize your TFSA and RRSP for retirement, and why it’s important to keep your investment fees low as they’ll eat into your returns.
 What there isn’t as much clarity on is how much money you will actually need to have a comfortable retirement.
 You may have heard numbers like $1 million or $2 million thrown around, but what do those numbers mean?
 And are they enough?

 Well, in today’s post I’m going to break down how you can calculate how much you will need for retirement.
 It’s not rocket science and it’s something you should know, even if retirement is still decades into the future.

 $1 Million Dollars Might Not Be Enough to Retire On — Especially If You’re A Millennial

 For as long as I’ve been reading investing books (let’s say a decade), $1 million has always been cited as the average amount of money someone will need to live a relatively comfortable retirement.
 Well, a lot has changed in the past 10 years and factoring in inflation, $1 million may not be enough if you plan on living in an expensive Canadian city like Vancouver or Toronto.
 Also – if you’re a millennial – you won’t be retiring for a while and you’ll need to factor in perhaps 30 more years of inflation before you retire — plus another 30 or so years of inflation AFTER you retire.